 This data protection declaration clarifies the type, scope and purpose of the processing of personal data (hereinafter referred to as “data”) in the context of the provision of our services as well as within our online offer and the associated websites, functions and content as well as external online presences, such as open our social media profile (hereinafter collectively referred to as “online offer”).
 With regard to the terms used, such as “processing” or “person responsible”, we refer to the definitions in Art.
 4 of the General Data Protection Regulation (GDPR).

-Living Internet Digital Limited
+Living Internet GmbH

-managing director: Björn Wesarg
+Managing Director: Björn Wesarg

 Visitors and users of the online offer (in the following we also refer to the persons concerned as “users”).